carsol/carsol.github.io/_posts/2017-02-01-testing-with-ember-cli-mirage.md

 ## Benefits
 There are a lot of good reasons why you should use Migrate.
 Here are a couple:
-- Can be run in CI
+- Can be ran in CI
 - Dynamic endpoints allows for more in-depth acceptance tests
 - Could be used as a minimal server for validating ideas